numberoverzero/bloop/docs/api/internal.rst

     .. attribute:: exhausted

-        True if there are no more results or the limit has been reached.
+        True if there are no more results.

     .. function:: first()

         Return the first result.
 If there are no results, raises :exc:`~bloop.exceptions.ConstraintViolation`.

-    .. attribute:: limit

-        The maximum number of items to return, or None.

     .. function:: one()